carlmontanari/nornsible/README.md

 - Add support for host/group vars in directories in the host/group vars parent directory...
     - i.e. `host_vars/myhost/somevar1.yaml` and `host_vars/myhost/somevar2.yaml`
 - Add integration testing for inventory bits.
+- Fix/add logging -- ensure inventory logs to nornir log as per usual, but also create a nornsible log for all nornsible "stuff".